I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Heavy showers and thunderstorms cause flooding in some parks

-- Some parks in the southern regions close for the duration of the long rainy season.
+- Some parks in the southern regions close for the duration of the long rainy season

 - Hiking Kilimanjaro becomes increasingly difficult

-What Weather & Temperatures can I Expect in March?
+Weather & Temperatures in March

 Flooding is possible at some national parks.